lorenzoalessi/Counter/README.md

 # Counter
-This is a simple Counter javascript project
+This is a simple Counter project created using javascript